Can my free speech be restricted because of what I say, even if it is controversial?

 The government may also limit speech or activity that is overly disruptive, such as shouting in a quiet auditorium to interrupt a speaker, as long as officials have requested the protester to stop the disruptive behavior, and the restriction is not based on viewpoint.
 However, whether behavior is disruptive depends on context.
 For example, shouting at an outdoor rally may be wholly appropriate.

-Finally, some speech is not protected, like “true threats” of violence or speech that a court could determine is an “obscenity.”
+Finally, some speech is not protected, like “true threats” of violence or expression that a court determines is an “obscenity.”

 Where can I engage in free speech?